smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: `"10m"`

 `JOB_PIPELINE_MAX_RUN_DURATION` is the maximum time that a single job run might take.
 If it takes longer, it will exit early and be marked errored.
 If set to zero, disables the time limit completely.

+### JOB_PIPELINE_MAX_SUCCESSFUL_RUNS

+This option is not supported as an environment variable.
+Use `JobPipeline.MaxSuccessfulRuns` in the config file instead.
+See the [CONFIG.md](https://github.com/smartcontractkit/chainlink/blob/v1.11.0/docs/CONFIG.md) reference for details.

 ### JOB_PIPELINE_REAPER_INTERVAL